mmusich/trackingvertexing/_episodes/01-The five basic track variables.md

 questions:
 - "What are the main track variables used in CMS collaboration in different data formats?"
 - "How can we access them?"
-- "Which are the variables for the track quality?"
+- "Which are the track quality variables?"
 - "How do the distributions of track variables before and after high purity track selection change?"
 objectives:
 - "Being familiar with tracks collections and their variables."